 A baking sheet covered in foil

-1. Heat the Oven to 425°F - Turn on the oven while you're preparing the potatoes.
+Heat the oven to 425°F: Turn on the oven while you're preparing the potatoes.

-2. Scrub the Potatoes - Scrub the potatoes thoroughly under running water and pat them dry.
+Scrub the potatoes clean: Scrub the potatoes thoroughly under running water and pat them dry.
 You don't have to remove the eyes, but trim away any blemishes with a paring knife.

-4. Prick with a Fork - Prick the potatoes in a few places with the tines of a fork.
+Prick all over with a fork: Prick the potatoes in a few places with the tines of a fork.
 This allows steam to escape from the baking potato.

-5. Bake the Potatoes - You can bake the potatoes directly on the oven rack, or you can place them a few inches apart on a foil-lined baking sheet.
-Bake the potatoes for 50-60 minutes.
+Bake the potatoes: You can bake the potatoes directly on the oven rack, or you can place them a few inches apart on a foil-lined baking sheet.
+Bake the potatoes for 50 to 60 minutes.
 Flip them over every 20 minutes or so and check them for doneness by piercing them with a fork.
 Potatoes are done when the skins are dry and the insides feel completely soft when pierced.

-• To cut down the baking time, microwave the potatoes for 3-4 minutes in the microwave before baking.
+To cut down the baking time, microwave the potatoes for 3 to 4 minutes in the microwave before baking.